mactrem/com-tiles/README.md

 Via COMTiles an object storage can be used as a spatial database for the visualization of map tiles.
 COMTiles aims to be a MBTiles database for the cloud.

+### Use Cases
+- Displaying map tiles directly in the browser via a web mapping framework like MapLibreGL JS
+- Downloading map extracts for the offline usage in apps
+- Downloading map extracts for the hosting on a dedicated on-premise infrastructure

 ### Concept
 A COMTiles archive mainly consists of a metdata, index and data section.
-For a more detailed description of the format have a look at the [specification](packages/specification).
+For a more detailed description of the format have a look at the [specification](packages/spec).

 A COMTiles file archive has the following layout:
 ![layout](assets/layout.svg)